rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 Note that node `A` does not necessarily have to be a single node.
 Node `A` can represent a whole subtree of nodes, or even a sequence of such subtrees, which must all be inactive with regards to the outline.
-That is, no node within such a subtree must be allowed to have any effect on predeclared sections, or declare new sections of their own.

 If node `C` would have to become the section's actual 1st content node, then node `B` would need to have semantics defined with regards to the declared